cthoyt/cthoyt.github.io/_posts/2021-08-28-biolookup-docker.md

 ---

 Special thanks to [Ben Gyori](https://github.com/bgyori) for outlining how to do this and getting me going in the right direction.
+Thanks to [Scott Colby](https://github.com/scolby33) for feedback and pro docker tips.